List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories: Scotland

-Most police powers and functions have been inherited by the Scottish Government and Scottish Parliament from the Scottish Office.
+Most police powers and functions have been inherited by the Scottish Government and Scottish Parliament from the former Scottish Office (1885–1999).
 Areas for which legislative responsibility remains with the UK Government include national security, terrorism, firearms and drugs.
 The Police (Scotland) Act 1967, as amended, was the basis for the organisation and jurisdiction of the eight former territorial forces in Scotland that were formed in 1975.
 These forces covered one or more of the areas of the local government regions established in the 1975 local government reorganisation (and since abolished), with minor adjustments to align with the post-1996 council area borders.
 These forces provided most of the police services to the public of Scotland, although Scottish police officers also have limited jurisdiction throughout the rest of the United Kingdom as required (See above comments under English and Welsh forces).

 In 2011, the Scottish Government announced that it planned to amalgamate the eight territorial forces in Scotland, along with the Scottish Crime and Drug Enforcement Agency, into a single agency.
 The Police and Fire Reform (Scotland) Act 2012, an Act of the Scottish Parliament, codified this amalgamation and brought about the new Police Service of Scotland (to be known as "Police Scotland").
 The new force was established on 1 April 2013.

 In 2017, plans were being debated in the Scottish Parliament to merge railway policing with Police Scotland.

 As of December 2019, police numbers in Scotland were: